phisko/kengine/systems/opengl/OpenGLSystem.md

 ### Shader initialization and vertex type registration

-The shader [Programs](../../putils/opengl/Program.md) for the various [ShaderComponents](../../components/data/ShaderComponent.md) are initialized by the `OpenGLSystem`, and the vertex type registration functions provided by the [ModelDataComponents](../../components/data/ModelDataComponent.md) are called.
+The shader [Programs](../../putils/opengl/Program.md) for the various [ShaderComponents](../../components/data/ShaderComponent.md) are initialized by the `OpenGLSystem`, using the vertex type registration information provided by the [ModelDataComponents](../../components/data/ModelDataComponent.md).

 ### ImGui